EOxServer/eoxserver/users/instance_creation.rst

 The WSGI endpoint accepts HTTP requests passed from the web server and processes them synchronously.
 Each request is executed independently.

+In the `deployment git repository <https://github.com/EOxServer/deployment>`_ we collect snippets for various deployment scenarios.

 In the following we present the way to deploy it using the `Apache2 Web Server
 <http://httpd.apache.org>`_ and its `mod_wsgi
 <http://code.google.com/p/modwsgi/>`_ extension module.